tentwatch/tentwatch/README.md

 Inception
 =========

 Tent Watch was initially created in Chattanooga, Tennessee during Hackanooga 2012.
+For those interested, there's a [product video](https://vimeo.com/49561026) describing Tent Watch and its vision.

 Contributors
 ------------